 Affiliate marketing is so prominent that it accounts for 16% of all U.S. ecommerce orders.

 In March 2017, Amazon increased their affiliate marketing rates from 8.5% to 10%, fueling more interest and affiliate sales.

-Affiliate marketing is the process by which one website earns a commission for marketing another website’s products or services.
+Affiliate marketing for bloggers is the process by which a blog earns a commission for marketing another website’s products or services.